curiouslychris/smooch-docs/pages/guide/api-quickstart.md

 ## Authorization

 To send an answer back, we'll need to call the Smooch REST API.
 Smooch provides the [smooch-core package for Node.js](https://www.npmjs.com/package/smooch-core) (available via npm).
+Ruby, Python & Java [API libraries](/guide/api-libraries/) are also available.

 The smooch-core package will handle creating an app scope JWT and authenticating calls to the REST API.